Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Numerical case study

 \section{Numerical case study}

+To assess the suitability of the iLF and MTMAC for damage detection, a numerical case study is presented using a 2D hollow rectangular cross-section cantilever beam. {The rationale here is to isolate the performance of the modal extraction algorithm (iLF) and damage index (MTMAC) in an intentionally simple benchmark, fully controlled, without unmodeled nonlinearities (e.g., joints and contacts) that can introduce confounding effects when interpreting damage indices.
+The paired full-scale aircraft experiment, which will be discussed in the next Section, will provide the necessary complexity for real-life validity.}

-To assess the suitability of the iLF and the MTMAC for damage detection, a numerical case study of a 2D hollow rectangular cross-section beam is introduced.
-The beam overall geometry cross-section is shown in \cref{fig:fig1}.
-It is made of Aluminium, with a Young’s modulus (E) of 69 GPa and density ($\rho$) of 2700 kgm\textsuperscript{-3}, and a length (L) of 1.8 m.
+The beam {hollow rectangular} cross-section is shown in \cref{fig:fig1}.
+It is made of aluminium, with a Young’s modulus (E) of 69 GPa and density ($\rho$) of 2700 kgm\textsuperscript{-3}, and a length (L) of 1.8 m.
 The beam is discretised, in MATLAB, into four 2D (y and z displacements) Euler-Bernoulli beam elements of equal length.
-Sample beam element mass and stiffness matrices are available in \hyperref[sec:apa]{Appendix A}.
+Sample beam element mass and stiffness matrices are available in \hyperref[sec:apa]{Appendix A}. {The beam is fully constrained in all DoFs at the wall, }$N_1$.